-A precursor to the terrarium, Wardian cases were developed in the mid-1800s to transport rare plant specimens.
-Today, they are useful for protecting your prized plants.
-Here’s a roundup of our favorites.
+A precursor to the terrarium, Wardian cases were invented in the mid-1800s to transport rare plant specimens.
+And they had staying power–they’re just as useful for protecting your prized plants today.
+Here’s a roundup of 10 of our favorites.

 Above: A pared-down version (minus the Victorian-inspired details), the H. Potter Rectangular Terrarium has a hinged door in the roof that allows for easy access to your plants; $69 through Amazon.

 For more terrariums and tips for planting them, see:

 - Plants Under Glass